 Molten Metal Installations where there is risk of exposure to molten metal splash (aluminium, cryolite, iron, steel, copper, magnesium and nickel), convective and radiant heat, electric arc and flame.

-Because we specialise, we are product and hazard centric, offering only a select number of the world’s premium FR textiles in our standard or custom range of industrial work wear.
+Because we specialise, we are product and hazard centric, allowing us to offer only a select number of the world’s premium FR textiles in our industrial work wear range.

 Hazard Risk Assessment: Safety vs Comfort